-People develop tolerance to caffeine over time.
-In other words, the more caffeine you consume regularly, the less impact it may have.
-Everyday caffeine consumption of 300 mg or more can dehydrate you, cause stomach problems, or cause headaches from withdrawal when you don’t consume your usual amount.
+The Dietary Guidelines for Americans 2015-2020 recommend state that “moderate coffee consumption (three to five 8-oz cups/day or providing up to 400 mg/day of caffeine) can be incorporated into healthy eating patterns.”
+Excessive everyday caffeine consumption can dehydrate you, cause stomach problems, or cause headaches from withdrawal when you don’t consume your usual amount.
 If you notice these kinds of symptoms, gradually reduce your intake to reduce your reliance on it to get through the day.

 Choosing a Healthy Coffee or Tea

 If you drink your coffee or tea “straight up,” (i.e., no added cream, sugar, or other ingredients), it’s also nearly calorie-free.
 But if you prefer lattes, mochas, or Frappuccinos, it may be worth taking a look at the additional calories and nutrients that come along with them.
 For example, a “Grande” (small) mocha Frappuccino blended coffee at Starbucks contains 260 calories while a small latte contains 190 calories.
 Larger drinks and higher-sugar versions can contain twice that.
 These drinks can also be hiding a lot of saturated fat and sugar.
 If you like sweeter beverages, try asking for fewer pumps of the sweetener.
 Or, opt to put in your own sugar – you’d be surprised how many sugar packets it takes to get that same sweetness!